 Recipe source: Sing For Your Supper’s mom

 Three words: Bananas.
 Foster.
 Nachos.
 You remember these??
 I posted them back in October for my Project Food Blog challenge #4.
 Oh yeah.
 These are some serious nachos, y’all!
 Something I think you really, really need to make your Super Bowl party a success.
 Chocolate, caramel, buttery, brown sugary, rummy bananas….
 Super Bowl food for the GODS, I tell you!

 Still looking for that perfect Super Bowl dessert?
 Look no further, because these nachos are lightening quick to make, easy to eat (albeit a little messy), and seriously, seriously delicious!
 And most importantly, they’re man-friendly.
 These are guaranteed to please ANY man on the holiest of man days- Super Bowl Sunday.
-For a ridiculously easy step-by-step recipe, click here, and make all your Super Bowl dessert dreams come true.
+Make these and watch all your Super Bowl dessert dreams come true.

 When you think of baby showers or wedding showers, tell me, what’s the first food you think of?
 For me, it’s chicken salad, no doubt.
 I don’t know what it is about chicken salad, but it seems to be the honorary queen mother of shower food.
 Which is just fine by me, I adore chicken salad.
 Especially chicken salad with grapes and crunchy almonds….mmm.
 So naturally, when I was invited to take part in a little virtual baby shower for our fellow food blogging friend Annie, chicken salad was the very first thing to pop into my head!
 And to make it more accessible and “mingle-friendly”, I decided chicken salad bites would be perfect.